Sage Privacy Policy

 • To customize the advertising and content you see

-• To maintain student records and transcripts
+• To maintain students records and transcripts

 • For internal business purposes such as complying with our internal policies or improving our Services